johnr14/ublue-kde-workstation/README.md

+# Custom modification

+Image is set to rawhide from original Fedora Kinoite.

+I added most applicastions I used and wanted available on my system.
+For the rest, using toolbox/distrobox is ok.
+Also, trying to add hyprland along side KDE so it can be choosen.

 # ublue-kde-workstation

 See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.